DanMolenhouse/CMU-95-702-Distributed-Systems-Project3/README.md

         }

 "chainHash" represents the hash of the entire chain.
 In the case of an empty blockchain besides the genesis block, the hash of the genesis block is expected to equal the chain hash.
-Also checks for proof of work errors.
+This also checks for proof of work errors.
 If a block is modified somehow, the hash checks and proof of work checks will no longer pass and an error will be identified.
 This will be demonstrated below.

 First we will view the chain as it exists: